 I met Anna in 2003, when I was almost 24 years old.
 Prior to that I had never even been to an airport before, but since then I have done quite a fair bit of traveling.
 I started this blog in March, 2015 and in that time I have traveled to India, back to Singapore, then Germany, France, the Netherlands twice, Belgium and the Czech Republic.
 Also, before this trip I had already been to India and Germany; India in 2011 and Germany in 2010.
 Traveling has become a passion of mine.
 Okay, not so much the getting there part, but the being there bit.
 Flying sucks.

 Sometimes I wonder to myself, “What would it be like if I had started this blog a decade ago and written about some of the other places I have visited?
-What would I have written?”, so I got to thinking; Usually, I like to focus on the unusual, the unexpected or the interesting when I am writing.
-So, this time I’m going to look back at some of the other countries I’ve been to or lived in, look at some photos to try and jog my memory and write a single fact, something unexpected, or a cool experience from there.
+What would I have written?” so I got to thinking; Usually, I like to focus on the unusual, the unexpected or the interesting when I am writing.
+So this time I’m going to look back at some of the other countries I’ve been to or lived in, look at some photos to try and jog my memory, and write a single fact, something unexpected, or a cool experience from there.
 I’m going to have to keep a few of the images small to fit them in easier, but that’s not a problem, just click on them to enlarge them.
-Also, some of the pictures are quite bad quality because of the camera we used to own, but you should be able to get the general idea.
+Also, some of the pictures are quite bad quality because of the camera we used to own, but you should be able to get the general idea, especially if you click on each picture to enlarge it.
 Anyway, here goes…

 Myanmar deserves two facts:

 - If you convert $100 into the local currency you will get a wad of cash back so thick you won’t be able to fold your wallet.